babybabywolf/Project-2/README.md

 ## Getting Started
 https://just-web-server.onrender.com/

-Get a handle on your event's finances today with FinEvent.
+Get a handle on your event's finances today with iEvent.
 Start by creating your event, setting a budget, and inviting participants.
 Then, easily track every expense and contribution in real-time, ensuring you stay on budget.

 ## Next Steps
 Future enhancements for iEvent include: